A Guide to Fuses, Circuit Breakers, and Surge Protectors for Electrical Safety

 Intro to Electrical Safety

-Each of these devices has a unique function within an electrical system.
-Fuses are designed to prevent overcurrent by breaking the circuit if the current exceeds a safe level.
-Circuit breakers offer a similar protective function but can be reset after they trip, providing a more convenient option for ongoing use.
-Surge protectors, meanwhile, are essential for protecting sensitive electronics from voltage spikes that can result from lightning strikes, power outages, or other disruptions.
+Each of these devices serves a unique purpose.
+Fuses stop overcurrent by breaking the circuit when electricity exceeds safe limits.
+Circuit breakers perform a similar job but can be reset after tripping, making them more convenient for everyday use.
+Surge protectors, meanwhile, shield sensitive electronics like laptops, TVs, and gaming consoles from damaging voltage spikes—often caused by lightning strikes or sudden power outages (source: U.S. Department of Energy).

 Grasping Fuses